-Electric and advanced hybrid electric vehicles require on-board battery packs to provide the electricity that powers their operation.
-These battery packs range in size, weight and energy storage capacity.
+Plug-in electric (PEV) and advanced hybrid electric vehicles (HEV) require on-board battery packs to provide the electricity that powers their operation.
+These battery packs vary in chemistry, size, weight, shape, and energy storage capacity.
 As drivers operate electric vehicles, their battery packs discharge electricity similar to the way an internal combustion vehicle's gasoline tank supplies fuel to the engine as it is driven.
 Upon discharging the battery pack, the driver of an electric vehicle must either replace it with a fully charged pack, if it is removable, or recharge the pack while it remains in the vehicle.
-Because of the differences in battery size and composition, as well as the manner in which each vehicle is operated, a variety of charging systems exist to support these vehicles.
-These charging systems range from relatively slow charging devices that require many hours to completely recharge a battery pack to extremely fast chargers that can do so in a very short amount of time.
+Because of the differences in battery sizes and composition, as well as the manner in which each vehicle is operated, a variety of charging systems exist to support these vehicles.
+These charging systems range from relatively slow charging devices that require many hours to completely recharge a battery pack to very fast chargers that can do so in minutes.